staxas/transaction_system/README.md

 ##### GET /api/users/{id}

 If endpoint contains an id, a specific user will be searched for.
 If no query is given, a unique user id will be expected.
-If the query 'findBy=name' is added, a username is searched for in the MongoDB user database.
+If the query *findBy=name* is added, a username is searched for in the MongoDB user database.
 Returns single user database record.

 ##### POST /api/transactions

 Create a new transaction.
-Payload must contain 'sourceUser' and 'targetUser' properties (which are unique ids of user database entries) and an 'amount' property.
+Payload must contain *sourceUser* and *targetUser* properties (which are unique ids of user database entries) and an *amount* property.
 Returns transaction database record.

 ##### PUT /api/transactions

 Either complete or cancel an existing transaction on hold.
-Payload must contain property of 'transaction_id' which is the unique id of a transaction database entry, and a property 'status' which is either 'complete' or 'cancel'.
-If the payload property 'status' is 'complete', the transaction is commited and the funds are sent to the target user.
-If the payload property 'status' is 'cancel', funds are returned to the source user.
+Payload must contain property of *transaction_id* which is the unique id of a transaction database entry, and a property *status* which is either *complete* or *cancel*.
+If the payload property *status* is *complete*, the transaction is commited and the funds are sent to the target user.
+If the payload property *status* is *cancel*, funds are returned to the source user.
 Returns updated transaction database record.

 ##### GET /api/transactions